gitbls/RPiVNCHowTo/README.md

 * If you don't want a graphical login on the Raspberry Pi HDMI port sudo Edit `/etc/X11/xdm/Xservers` and comment out the line `:0 local /usr/bin/X :0 vt7 -nolisten tcp`.
 * `sudo systemctl try-restart xdm.service` to restart the service with the new settings

+The file edit-xdm-config (located on this github) makes the above modifications automatically.

-**Note**If your system has lightdm installed and you want to switch to xdm (or vice versa), the package installer will ask you which one you want to use.
+**Note**: If your system has lightdm installed and you want to switch to xdm (or vice versa), the package installer will ask you which one you want to use.
 After completing the installation, reboot the system for the change to take effect.
 To switch between the two display managers once they are both installed, use `dpkg-reconfigure lightdm`.

 ### VNC Service configuration